MrManning/nandos/README.md

 ## Assumptions

-- All input comes from a file named `input.txt`
+- All input comes from a file `src/input.txt`
 - Rovers cannot be in the same position as another
-- Current `input.txt` contains the example input and 2 new rover inputs
+- Current `src/input.txt` contains the example input and 2 new rover inputs

 ## Running